jp1884/techvolution-vegas-baby/Techvolution I - A New Philosophy/11 - Techvolution I - ANP.md

 <div style='position:relative; padding-bottom:calc(56.25% + 44px)'><iframe src='https://gfycat.com/ifr/PopularImpressiveAdeliepenguin' frameborder='0' scrolling='no' width='100%' height='100%' style='position:absolute;top:0;left:0;' allowfullscreen></iframe></div>

 _The joy of majic.
 This YouTuber learns new skills then posts videos of his experience.
 Look how happy he is once he finally does it.
 We're unhappy today because we don't get to learn stuff because our workplaces still think it's the Industrial Age.
-In the Computer Age we all should be learning new tools to improve things on the frontline in an era of mass collaboration.
+In the Computer Age we all should be learning new tools to improve things on the frontline in an era of mass-collaboration.
 If someone holds back majic at work, it's a good sign they're the ones with the problem._

 ## Now We Know the Difference Between Good and Bad, It's Time to Use It